DevOfficial-Client/MiniFeather-Client/README.md

 ## 📊 Dashboard

-The MiniFeather dashboard provides quick information about the client and active modules.
+The MiniFeather dashboard provides a quick overview of the client.

 Depending on the current configuration, it can display information such as: